oviwanazul124/CalculatorPy/README.md

 # How to Install
-It is easy to install this project, all you have to do is to save the .py file in a folder and go to that folder with the terminal of your OS.
+It is easy to install this project, all you have to do is to save the .py file in a folder and go to that folder with the terminal of your OS and run it the following syntax: "py basic"

 # How to Use